HQSquantumsimulations/qoqo/roqoqo/README_roqoqo.md

 roqoqo is the core rust library for **qoqo** - a toolkit to represent quantum circuits by [HQS Quantum Simulations](https://quantumsimulations.de).

 For a detailed introduction see the [user documentation](https://hqsquantumsimulations.github.io/qoqo) and the [qoqo examples repository](https://github.com/HQSquantumsimulations/qoqo_examples).
+Additionally, the [API documentation](https://docs.rs/roqoqo/) is available.

 What roqoqo is: